Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

 \IncludeFigureGrainPosition

 The situation is remarkably different for FTNs (Fig. \ref{fig:FT_SJ}) at different strain steps: there is a clear evolution of the both the global shapes and the distribution of shapes of individual tiles.
 At the beginning of the shear protocol, FTNs are not well defined since very few grains form a force carrying network.
 As the shear strain is increased, FTNs emerge but both their global shape and local structure changes from one strain step to another.
 In this regime, the global shapes are also more needle like (one-dimensional).
-As the shear strain is increased further, the FTNs acquire a well-defined two dimensional structure, and deform uniformly as the strain is increased, with only small changes in the local structures.
+As the shear strain is increased further, the FTNs acquire a well-defined two dimensional structure, and deform uniformly as the strain is increased, with only small changes in the local structures. {The question we address is whether the patterns in RSNs and FTNs become persistent during the shear jamming protocols.}

 \IncludeFigureForceTiling